Dateline: Kuala Lumpur, Malaysia

 If you are the type of person who wants to achieve their goals in as fast a period of time as possible, then there is good news for you.

-While with many other tax-free countries you are likely to be on the hook for years at a time to get citizenship – if citizenship is even a possibility – there are tax-free countries in the Americas where you can just outright buy citizenship.
+While with many other zero personal income tax countries you are likely to be on the hook for years at a time to get citizenship – if citizenship is even a possibility – there are countries with no income taxes in the Americas where you can just outright buy citizenship.

 The Caribbean has been famous for being among the few places where a one-time donation can make you a citizen for life.